top of page

 “Then G-d said, “Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.”
 Genesis 1:26, ESV

 In effect, HaShem said to Adam, ‘I will be Ruler above, you be the ruler below’.
-And where Adam was created outside of the Garden and placed there, Chava his wife was formed within the Garden itself.
+And where Adam was created outside of the Garden and placed there, Chava, his wife, was formed within the Garden itself.
 They were given One Mitzvah: Do not eat from the Tree of Knowledge of Good and Evil.
 Interestingly, there was no commandment to refrain from the Tree of Life.
 It seems that HaShem wanted Adam to choose Life, exactly parallel to what Deuteronomy says,

-“…if your heart turns away, and you will not hear, but are drawn away to worship other G-ds and serve them, I declare to you today, that you shall surely perish.
+“…if your heart turns away, and you will not hear but are drawn away to worship other G-ds and serve them, I declare to you today that you shall surely perish.
 You shall not live long in the land that you are going over the Jordan to enter and possess.
-I call heaven and earth to witness against you today, that I have set before you life and death, blessing and curse.
+I call heaven and earth to witness against you today that I have set before you life and death, blessing and curse.
 Therefore choose life, that you and your offspring may live, loving the L-rd your G-d, obeying his voice and holding fast to him, for he is your life and length of days, that you may dwell in the land that the L-rd swore to your fathers, to Abraham, to Isaac, and to Jacob, to give them.”
 Deuteronomy 30:17-20, ESV

 “So when the woman saw that the tree was 1) good for food, and that it was a 2) delight to the eyes, and that the tree was to be desired to 3) make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.”
 Genesis 3:6, ESV